 Chronic pain affects one in five but

-High Impact Chronic Pain is pain that occurs daily and is severe enough to be disabling.
-These people are the people who experience the most severe pain, the people we should be helping the most.
+High Impact Chronic Pain is pain that occurs daily and is pain that is severe enough to be disabling.
+People living with high impact chronic pain are the people who experience the most severe pain, the people we should be helping the most.
+Instead, many are being force tapered off their opioid medications and abandoned.
 High Impact Chronic Pain can happen to anyone.
 You…or someone you love.

 Who we are